raspberrypilearning/fruit-salad/en/step_4.md

 --- /task ---

 You will now see the button sitting in the Stage area.
-You need to move the button off the plate otherwise someone may eat it!
+You need to move the button off the bowl otherwise someone may eat it!

 --- no-print ---
 ![gif showing Button3 in menu](images/fruit-button3-menu.gif).